Property Assessment in Nova Scotia

 How We Assess Property

 We base property assessments on market evidence, not predictions.
-We analyze 12 months of sales data and financial information as well as a variety of property characteristics to determine a property’s value.
+We analyze sales data and financial information as well as a variety of property characteristics to determine a property’s value.

 Nova Scotia municipalities use property assessments to calculate municipal property taxes.
 Property taxes make up about 80% of most municipalities’ revenues, and fund services like garbage collection, sewage treatment, fire and police protections, parks, and other important community programs.